-PARCKA is committed to provide access to the highest quality of addiction care in the country for the university community and the community at large.
+PARCKA and its extended core-faculty is committed to providing access to the highest quality of addiction care.
 PARCKA faculty offer screening, assessment, and treatment services along a broad continuum of care.
 The care provided by our interdisciplinary faculty are evidence-based and patient-centric.
 In addition, tele-health and remote, rural addiction treatment services are planned.
 The clinical services provide a rich environment for training the next generation of clinicians and academics in addiction.

-The Huntsman Mental Health Institute (HMHI) is a mental and behavioral health service that offers patient-centered care to treat all aspects of the individual--biological, psychological, social, and spiritual-- elements essential to achieving balance in mental health.
+Our partner, the Huntsman Mental Health Institute (HMHI), is a mental and behavioral health service that offers patient-centered care to treat all aspects of the individual--biological, psychological, social, and spiritual-- elements essential to achieving balance in mental health.

-PARCKA Core Faculty Marcela Smid, MD is the Clinical Director of The Substance Use in Pregnancy Recovery Addiction Dependence Clinic (SUPeRAD).
-The SUPeRAD Clinic is a a specialty prenatal clinic that integrates maternal fetal medicine, addiction specialist, and resource management.
+The Substance Use in Pregnancy Recovery Addiction Dependence Clinic (SUPeRAD) is a specialty prenatal clinic that integrates maternal fetal medicine, addiction specialist, and resource management.
 The SUPeRAD Clinic uses a holistic and collaborative approach with their patients by incorporating various professionals from various fields, including OB/GYN care, ultrasounds, MFMs, addiction fellows, MAT with buprenorphine, pharmacy assistance with polypharmacy, social work, recovery peer support and advocacy, Connect2Health, and more.

 This quality improvement project is focused on promotion of evidence-based management for pain in primary care.
 The project is supported and sponsored by the Patient-Centered Outcomes Research Institute (PCORI) and is coordinated by investigators at the University of Pittsburgh, in collaboration with UPMC, Geisinger Health System, and the University of Utah Health System.
 University of Pittsburgh is the IRB of record.